Trivium (band): Arrival of Alex Bent and The Sin and the Sentence (2016–2019)

-On October 25, 2018, just over a year after the album's release, Matt Heafy announced that he had to fly home to Orlando to be with his wife for the birth of their children, and as a result, would be sitting out the remainder of Trivium's ongoing North American tour with Light the Torch and Avatar.
+On October 25, 2018, just over a year after the album's release, Heafy announced that he had to fly home to Orlando to be with his wife for the birth of their children, and as a result, would be sitting out the remainder of Trivium's ongoing North American tour with Light the Torch and Avatar.
 He announced that the band would be working with Light the Torch and ex-Killswitch Engage frontman Howard Jones and Avatar frontman Johannes Eckerström, as well as YouTube personality and musician Jared Dines to continue the tour without him.
 Dines would take over Heafy's guitar parts, while Beaulieu, Gregoletto, Jones and Eckerström would handle vocals.

 The band received a Grammy nomination for the song "Betrayer" at the 61st Annual Grammy Awards in 2019 for the Best Metal Performance, but lost to High on Fire's "Electric Messiah".

-What the Dead Men Say and In the Court of the Dragon (2020–present)
+What the Dead Men Say and In the Court of the Dragon (2020–2023)

 Trivium was announced as an opening act for Megadeth and Lamb of God on their summer 2020 tour called "The Metal Tour of the Year", which was rescheduled for the summer of 2021 due to the COVID-19 pandemic.
 In Flames was originally slated as an additional opening act, but were forced to withdraw from the tour due to international visa issues caused by the pandemic, and were later replaced by Hatebreed.

 In February 2020, the band started posting cryptic images and videos possibly pertaining to their new upcoming album on their social media pages.
 On February 25, the band posted a teaser video on their social media pages teasing a new song titled "Catastrophist", which was released on February 27.
 At the same time, the band announced their upcoming ninth studio album titled What the Dead Men Say set for release on April 24, 2020.

 On March 9, the band previewed "IX" and "Scattering the Ashes" in a new "Spawn" trailer for Mortal Kombat 11.
 On March 26, the band released their second single and title track "What the Dead Men Say" and its corresponding music video.
 On April 16, a week before the album release, the band released their third single "Amongst the Shadows & the Stones".
 On April 22, the band released the final single "Bleed Into Me" before the album release along with its visualizer video.

-In June 2020, guitarist Corey Beaulieu revealed the band is already working on the follow-up to What the Dead Men Say while being in COVID-19 pandemic quarantine, saying the material they've been working on sounds "really pissed-off".
+In June 2020, Beaulieu revealed the band was already working on the follow-up to What the Dead Men Say while being in COVID-19 pandemic quarantine, saying the material they've been working on sounded "really pissed-off".